raspberrypilearning/space-talk-ccw/en/step_1.md

 <span style="color: #0faeb0">**Emotes**</span> are a way of showing the personality of a character in a game.
 They can use speech, sounds, movement, and graphic effects, just like in Scratch.
 Do you play any games that use emotes?
 </p>

+To make this project we'll be using Scratch.
+Scratch uses blocks just like the ones you've seen on Home Island.
+But it also lets you create more interesting projects with your own artwork, sounds and characters.

+For now we'll learn Scratch here, in Code Club World.
+But later you can use the Scratch community to share your projects and remix others.

 In Scratch, characters and objects are called **sprites**, and they appear on the **Stage**.

 You will: